 Southeast Asia: Laurie BOITHIAS, Olivier RIBOLZI, Alain PIERRET, Arthon BOONSANER, Tien MINH TRAN, Nivong SIPASEUTH

-The scientific question that led to the creation of the M-TROPICS observatory is the response of tropical watersheds to global change (land use, climate).
-More specifically, M-TORPICS aims to:
+The scientific question that led to the creation of the M-TROPICS observatory concerns the response of tropical watersheds to global change (land use, climate).
+More specifically, M-TROPICS aims to:

-- Determine the flux of water, organic and inorganic matter present in solution (major anions and cations, carbon) and in suspension (particular organic carbon);
+- Determine the flux of water and organic and inorganic dissolved matter (major anions and cations, carbon) and matter in suspension (particulate organic carbon),

-- Establish physical erosion and chemical alteration balances.
+- Establish physical weathering and chemical alteration balances.

-In all sites, hydrological, biogeochemical (Cameroon and India especially) and erosive (Southeast Asia) issues are developed.
+In all sites, hydrological, biogeochemical (Cameroon and India especially) and erosive (Southeast Asia) questions are addressed.

 Sites and measured variables

 Meteorological variables (daily rainfall, temperature, wind speed and direction, relative humidity, solar radiation, atmospheric pressure) are measured for all the experimental basins by automatic weather stations.
-In Cameroon, six measuring stations (source and outlet of the Mengong near Nsimi village, Messam bridge on the Awout stream, So’o bridge on the So’o river, Mbalmayo and Olama on the Nyong river) are concerned with measurements of river flows and water chemistry.
+In Cameroon, 6 measuring stations (source and outlet of the Mengong near Nsimi village, Messam bridge on the Awout stream, So’o bridge on the So’o river, Mbalmayo and Olama on the Nyong river) collect data of river flows and water chemistry.
 At Nsimi, soil pits and piezometers network are installed to monitor groundwater levels.

-In India, both Mule Hole and Berambadi sites are instrumented to carry out hydrogeochemical monitorings of river and groundwater.
+In India, both Mule Hole and Berambadi sites are instrumented to carry out hydro-geochemical monitoring of river and ground waters.

-In Southeast Asia, each basin encompasses the monitoring of seveeral sub-basins at scales ranging from microplots (1 m²) to small watersheds (~1 km²).
-Data from land use, agricultural practices, flows, suspended matter and bed-load are collected.
-Each site has a weir for monitoring flows and bed-load, and an automatic sampler for monitoring suspended matter.
+In Southeast Asia, in each basin, monitoring of several sub-basins is performed at scales ranging from microplots (1 m²) to small watersheds (~1 km²).
+Data from land use, agricultural practices, flows, suspended matter and bedload are collected.
+Each site has a weir for monitoring water flows and bedload and an automatic sampler for monitoring suspended matter.

 Partners and further information